 - Europe: Real GDP

-European currencies saw the euro fluctuate against the yen following the release of France’s third-quarter employment statistics yesterday, which showed the unemployment rate rising to 7.4% from the previous reading of 7.3%.The EUR/JPY pair traded between 163.630 and 164.803.
+European currencies saw the euro trade in a range against the yen following the release of France’s third-quarter employment statistics yesterday, which showed the unemployment rate rising to 7.4% from the previous reading of 7.3%.The euro/yen pair traded between 163.630 and 164.803.
 Price action was seen straddling the 20-period moving average (MA) on the hourly chart.
 On the 4-hour chart, the 200-period simple moving average (SMA) is acting as support, while on the daily chart, the price has already broken below the 200-period SMA.